Escape to a tiny house in NSW for a romantic weekend in nature

 Fairview Cottage, Swansea

 Spend the weekend exploring the peaceful Lake Macquarie region at Fairview Cottage, located in a sleepy suburb of Swansea and five minutes’ walk to the lake’s edge.
-The minimalist kitchen means dinner is best cooked by the professionals at one of the local restaurants; the seafood platter at Crusoe’s on the Lake is a must.
+The minimalist kitchen means dinner is best cooked by the professionals at one of the local restaurants; the seafood platter at is a must.
 Spend the days kayaking or paddleboarding, or drive 10 minutes to Catherine Hill Bay, to see the 19th century miners’ cottages and swim at the beach.

 Wildernest T2 Tiny House, Southern Highlands